patrickbucher/factorizer/article/article.md

-Since the accumulator is built up from the head, it is reversed for the final result so that the smallest factor is at the beginning of the list and the biggest factor at the end of the list.
+Since the accumulator is built up from the head, it is reversed for the final result so that the smallest factor is at the beginning of the list and the biggest factor at the end of it.

-The general case implements trial division as the general case of the `next/3`
+Trial division is implemented as the general case of the `next/3` function:
-function:

 ```elixir
 defp next(n, [h | t], acc) do